shanecav/horizon-redux/README.md

 ## What does it do?
 horizon-redux provides a light-weight (<1kb minified + gzipped) and flexible interface for connecting [Redux](https://github.com/reactjs/redux) with [Horizon.io](http://horizon.io/).
 It accomplishes this by providing two functions: `createMiddleware` and `setupSubscriptionActions`.

-`createMiddleware` is used to create a Redux middleware that watches for specific actions, and makes corresponding Horizon queries when they're dispatched.
+`createMiddleware` is used to create a Redux middleware that watches for specific actions, and makes corresponding Horizon queries when those actions are dispatched.

 `setupSubscriptionActions` is used to create Horizon query subscriptions that respond by dispatching corresponding actions every time the subscription receives new data.
 Subscriptions can be a one-time `fetch()`, or a continuous `watch()`.